Line 1 Yonge–University: Construction

-During World War II, workers travelling from their homes in "northern Toronto" (which would now be considered the downtown core) to the industrial areas to the east and west of the downtown area on Yonge seriously strained the existing road and streetcar networks.
+During World War II, workers travelling from their homes in "northern Toronto" (which would now be considered part of the downtown core) to the industrial areas to the east and west of the downtown area on Yonge seriously strained the existing road and streetcar networks.
 There was concern that the expected post-war boom in car ownership would choke the city with traffic.
 The scheme was first proposed by Toronto Transportation Commission in 1942 to relieve congestion, which was delaying their bus and tram services.
 The TTC formed a Rapid Transit Department and studied various solutions between 1942 and 1945.

 A plan was put to the voters on January 1, 1946.
 The plan had two parts.
 First, it featured a "rapid transit subway" operated with subway trains from Eglinton Avenue to the north as far as College Street to the south.
 The line would continue directly under Yonge and Front Streets to Union Station.
 Second would be a "surface car subway", diverting streetcar services off Queen Street and Dundas Street.
-This would run mostly along Queen Street, with each end angling north to reach Dundas Street west of Trinity Park and Gerrard Street at Pape Avenue.
+This would run mostly along Queen Street, with each end angling north to reach Dundas Street west of Trinity Park to the west and Gerrard Street at Pape Avenue.
 The route would run directly under Queen Street from University Avenue to Church Street, with the rest off-street.
 The vote was overwhelmingly in favour, and Toronto City Council approved construction four months later.